Greg4cr/gcode-issue-extractor/README.md

 Reporting Faults
 ------------------------

 This script was built quickly to retrieve some information on a particular project, and has not been extensively tested.
-If you encounter any issues, please file an issue, and I'll try to track it down.
+If you encounter any issues, please file a report, and I'll try to track it down.